Frequently Asked Questions

 What happens when there is inclement weather?
 Is the show cancelled?

-• Aronoff Center: Refunds are available only when a show is cancelled, although many times we are able to offer an exchange for another performance.
-In the event of a cancellation or change in schedule, we will notify patrons by phone and/or email.
+- Aronoff Center: Refunds are available only when a show is cancelled, although many times we are able to offer an exchange for another performance.
+In the event of a cancellation or change in schedule, we will notify ticket holders by phone and/or email.
 For the most up-to-date information and performance status during inclement weather, visit CincinnatiArts.org or call the Ticket Office at (513) 621-2787 [ARTS].

 Are there student and/or senior rates or other discounts offered?

-At times, special rates or discounts are offered for specific shows.
-Many times these discounts are offered closer to the performance date, but remember that buying tickets early will ensure the best seating locations.
+At times, special rates or discounts are offered for certain shows.
+Many times, these discounts are offered closer to the performance date, but remember that buying tickets early will ensure the best seating locations.
 For more information about discount offers for specific shows, call the Ticket Office at (513) 621-2787 [ARTS].

 Does my child need a ticket?